Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The timetable for implementation below highlights when there are important deadlines for alignment and reporting to comply with the Sea Cargo Charter.

-*The first calendar year of reporting, the Signatory reports on its chartering activities for the previous year (year of becoming a Signatory), starting from the next fiscal quarter date after the date of becoming a Signatory.
+The first calendar year of reporting, the signatory reports on its chartering activities for the previous year (year of becoming a signatory), starting from the next fiscal quarter date after the date of becoming a Signatory.
 Fiscal quarters starting dates are set as follows: Q1 – January 1, Q2 – April 1, Q3 – July 1, Q4 – October 1.
-Starting from the second calendar year of reporting, the Signatory reports on the entire previous calendar year.
+Starting from the second calendar year of reporting, the signatory reports on the entire previous calendar year.

 Reporting & transparency

-The following is the data Signatories are required to report, divided into two categories depending on whether the data gets published publicly or remains confidential within the Association:
+The following is the data signatories are required to report, divided into two categories depending on whether the data gets published publicly or remains confidential within the Association:

 Reporting & transparency